Sterling edges up as Fed policy expectations peg back dollar

 LONDON Oct 27 Sterling rose against the dollar

-on Friday's gains, made after data showed the UK economy grew at
+Friday's gains made after data showed the UK economy grew at a

 The Federal Reserve is widely expected to end its asset